RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 $

 ```
 First gotcha: I made the mistake of simply copying the `parallella_e16_hdmi_gpiose_7010.bit.bin` file without renaming it to `parallella.bit.bin`.
 Parallella will only boot when it sees a file with this filename on the SD card's `BOOT` partition.
 The original file name will probably change as the software gets updated.
-With each change, we will need to make sure that the file is called `parallella.bit.bin` on the Parallella.
+With each change, we will need to make sure that the file is renamed `parallella.bit.bin` on the Parallella.

-I'm embarrased to say I spent a few hours tracking that one down!
+Obvious in hindsight, but it took me awhile to track that one down!

 ###Copy the Last Two Files
 Two files were decompressed from `kernel-hdmi-default`.
 Those should also be copied to `/Volumes/BOOT`.